A new insight into the consistency of smoothed particle hydrodynamics: SPH errors in -dimensional space

-{\it Lemma 2} is also valid for the gradient of a function.
-Following steps similar to those described here for the function estimate it can be demonstrated that the error bounds for the SPH estimate of the gradient obeys a dependence on the SPH parameters similar to that given by inequality (50).
+Following steps similar to those described here for the function estimate it can be demonstrated that the error bounds for the SPH estimate of the gradient obeys a dependence on the SPH parameters similar to that given by inequality (51).